oxedions/banquise/README.md

 **ldap_private.sls**:

-Put here the initial ldap password (in clear text, don't worry, access to this file is limited to the master node).
-Onde cluster is deployed, you can edit this file and set somehting else if you wish.
+Put here the initial ldap password (in clear text; don't worry, access to this file is limited to the master node).
+Once cluster is deployed, you can edit this file and set something else if you wish.

 **ldap_private.sls**: